 One must give the population some credit.
-The trend towards legalization has been despite a pressure from authority to maintain psychosis, and it is a testimony to the destructiveness of prohibition that the citizenry so vehemently has begun to oppose it.
-It is also testimony to the evermore hollow rang of prohibitionist lore, and now that prohibitionists no longer can base their propaganda on lies and misdirection without becoming increasingly ridiculed, they are in a tight spot.
+The trend towards legalization has been despite a pressure from authority to maintain psychosis, and it is a testimony to the destructiveness of prohibition that the citizenry so vehemently has opposed it.
+It is also testimony to the evermore hollow rang of prohibitionist lore, and now that prohibitionists no longer can peddle propaganda without becoming ridiculed, they are in a tight spot.
 It is no longer easy to find scientists willing to vouch for present policies, and the only result authority can achieve by continuing its campaign of oppression is increasing alienation.

 Hence, we see a rise in tensions.
 The George Floyd protests, Black Lives Matter, and Defund the Police movement resulted in open riot during Trump's presidency.
 Mayors of large cities like Seattle and Portland ceded "autonomous zones" to protesters, and it all leads back to the flawed War on Drugs.
-If only one of the constitutional challenges to the drug law had been handled correctly, America would have gone down a different route decades ago.
-The integrity of law would have been secured and a culture of everyday-rights violations had not continued to corrupt the police force.
-However, America went down a different path, and now it reaps the consequences.
-"Left" and "Right" blame each other, but the only way out of this predicament is reversing drug prohibition.
+If only one of the many constitutional challenges to the drug law had been handled correctly in the 1960s-70s, America would have gone down a different route.
+The integrity of law would have been secured and a culture of rights violations had not continued to corrupt the police force.
+However, America went down a different path, and reaps the consequences.
+"Left" and "Right" blame each other, but the only way out of this predicament is ending drug prohibition.

 Not that no one saw it coming.
-The mayors of both Newark and San Francisco held press conferences 15 years ago stating that the War on Drugs must be stopped before their cities are destroyed.267 In 2008 San Francisco Mayor Gavin Newsom insisted that the crime rate would go down 70 percent, if the government spent money on treatment as opposed to jailing people.
-Cory Booker, the Mayor of Newark, went on to become a senator, and has introduced bold drug reform legislation in the Senate, including a plan to commute the sentences of about
+The mayors of both Newark and San Francisco held press conferences 15 years ago stating that the War on Drugs must be stopped before their cities are destroyed.
+In 2008, San Francisco Mayor Gavin Newsom insisted that the crime rate would go down 70 percent if the government spent money on treatment as opposed to jailing people.
+Cory Booker, the Mayor of Newark, went on to become a senator, and has introduced bold drug reform legislation in the Senate, including a plan to commute the sentences of about 17,000 federal prisoners.
+Together with Sen. Ron Wyden, of Oregon, and Senate Majority Leader Chuck Schumer, he has pushed to pass sweeping legislation in 2021 that would end the federal prohibition on marijuana, which has been legalized to some degree by many states.
+The bill would provide so-called restorative justice for people who have been convicted of potrelated crimes, and it will be interesting to see how it goes.
+A Gallup poll in November 2020 showed that 68% of Americans, a record high, favoured marijuana legalization, and it is difficult to disagree.
+As of 2021, 15 states and the District of Columbia have legalized marijuana for adult recreational use, and 36 states permit medical use of the drug.
+Oregon is the first to have decriminalized hard drugs, and these experiments have positive results.
+It is for this reason that every initiative that involved the decriminalization or legalization of marijuana on the ballot in 2020 passed, and in 2008 LEAP prophetically described the opposition within rank and populace: